LuisParedes1/graphite-API-assignment/README.md

 Please download the [all-the-news database](https://www.kaggle.com/snapcrack/all-the-news) and extract the files in the projects root directory.

-Make sure `articles1.csv`, `articles2.csv` and `articles3.csv` are inside the "archive" folder because the program will look inside that folder to obtain the dataset to train the model.
+Make sure `articles1.csv`, `articles2.csv` and `articles3.csv` are inside the "archive" folder because the program will look inside that folder to obtain the datasets in order to train the model.

 ## Installing Dependencies